-Whether you have a passion to collect guns or hunt, cleaning and maintaining your gun properly can keep you and your loved ones safe from any accidental gun injuries.
+Whether you have a passion to collect guns by building them with 80 Percent Arms or to hunt, cleaning and maintaining your gun properly can keep you and your loved ones safe from any accidental gun injuries.
 Proper firearm maintenance not only maintains its good condition and look, but also helps you with its performance and longevity.
 Although investing in the best scope for 308 long range for both seasoned hunters and competitive shooters can help them get a better view from a distance, however, if your gun isn’t properly taken care of, you won’t be able to shoot right at the target.

-Hence, implement the following tips that will help you maintain your firearm in a good condition.
+Hence, implement the following tips that will help you maintain your Horsley Park Gun Shop firearm in a good condition.

 When Should You Clean Your Gun?